 The Board acknowledges the importance of the principles set out in the UK Corporate Governance Code (the "Code") issued by the Financial Reporting Council.

-The Corporate governance report in the 2019 Annual Report and Accounts explains Tyman's application of the Code.
+The Statement of Governance in the Annual Report and Accounts explains Tyman's application of the Code.

-The Board has an Audit Committee, a Nominations Committee and a Remuneration Committee.
+The Board has an Audit and Risk Committee, a Nominations Committee and a Remuneration Committee.
 The existence of the Committees ensures that time is allocated on a formal basis to consider relevant issues.

 The Audit Committee’s primary responsibilities are to have oversight of the Company's financial reporting, to monitor the integrity of the financial statements and other financial communications of the Company.
 It is responsible for ensuring that effective governance and appropriate frameworks are in place for the oversight of the Company, major subsidiary undertakings and the Group as a whole, and for considering whether accounting policies are appropriate.